enclave-networks/api-automation-scripts/policy/gateway/by-range-except/README.md

 - Your Enclave Organisation ID
 - Your Enclave API Key
 - Your Enclave Policy Name
-- Your ITGlue service hostnames (DNS records)
+- The relevant hostnames (DNS records) of the services you wish to exclude from Gateways